 In the event that a party argues many issues and is only victorious on a few, again the court may feel that the winning party was unreasonable in making the many allegations and therefore limits the award to cost to those issues which were successful, leaving the meritorious litigant with a recovery loss.

-Another favourite is if a claim is issued for say £10,000 and the courts deciders that you are entitled to £5,000 and that sum was offered by the defendant before the case commenced, the court might suggest that you were unreasonable in refusing it , that the litigation was unnecessary and may refuse you your costs.
-In some circumstances you may also have to pay the others sides cost as well.
+Another favourite is if a claim is issued for say £10,000 and the courts decide that you are entitled to £5,000 and that sum was offered by the defendant before the case commenced, the court might suggest that you were unreasonable in refusing it, that the litigation was unnecessary and may refuse you your costs.
+In some circumstances, you may also have to pay the others sides cost as well.

 That said, it is unlikely that you will win all the legal cost you have paid.
-To be awarded costs the Court will [after the trial of issues and damages] consider, the way you have behaved, the amount of costs you have paid, the actions taken by your opponent and many other circumstances.
+To be awarded costs the Court will [after the trial of issues and damages] consider, the way you have behaved, a number of costs you have paid, the actions taken by your opponent and many other circumstances.

 One aspect of cost assessment is that when a court or your opponent considers the reasonableness of the costs, they do have a voice in the discussions and can make challenges in respect to the reasonableness of each and every cost head.